Emo rap: Precursors

-Mid 2010s to present: Popularity and deaths
+2012–2016: Origins

 Emo rap was pioneered by Bones, whose VHS-recorded music videos and dark production and aesthetic were so influential on the hip hop underground of the time that Dazed described him as the "underground rap king."
 In 2012, members of Thraxxhouse, a subgroup of Raider Klan, formed GothBoiClique (GBC), with the intention of drawing connections between the emo, trap, dark wave, black metal, and indie rock scenes.
 Bones and other genre pioneers like Black Kray and 90's Bambino also drew heavily upon the influence of witch house.
 GBC's style of emo rap influenced swathes of artists in the underground emo and hip hop scenes on SoundCloud, with Lil Lotus, Lil Peep and Lil Tracy, all citing the group as an influence and the latter-most two even eventually becoming members.
 During this time, a DIY ethos came to define the genre, to the extent that when Shinigami released his debut album Luna on Spotify, he was derided as a sellout, due to the streaming service's ability to monetize.

+2017–2019: Popularity and deaths

 In 2017, Lil Uzi Vert's song "XO Tour Llif3" became a sleeper hit.
 The song, characterized as emo hip hop due to its lyrics referring to suicide and emotional breakdowns peaked at number seven on the Billboard Hot 100.
 In August 2017, XXXTentacion released his debut album 17 with the lead single "Jocelyn Flores" which addresses the suicide of a friend and Lil Uzi Vert released their debut studio album Luv Is Rage 2.
 The release of both the projects and their high peak on the Billboard 200 became defining moments for emo rap in the mainstream.
 At the same time, Lil Peep was branded by Pitchfork the "future of emo" in January 2017 and in April 2017, The Guardian concluded that his "continuing rise is testament to the timeless appeal of introspection."